- •

 Can I take a ferry from Roscoff to Cork, Ireland?

 Yes, there are cross-border ferries connecting Roscoff and Cork, offering convenient travel options.
 Ferry companies operating on this route include Brittany Ferries.
-On average, it takes about 14h to reach Cork in Ireland.
-Ferry options are available seasonally.
+On average, it takes about 14h 21min to reach Cork in Ireland.
+Ferry options are available weekly.

 How long is the ferry from Roscoff, France to Cork, Ireland?